Bearingless Pump Technology

 Features and Benefits

 The bearingless canned motor pump has several outstanding features due to its unique construction.
 Simply stated, this design embodies all of the advantages of conventional canned motors or magnetic coupling pumps while avoiding problems related to lubricated bearings.
 There are no narrow gaps or fissures and the pumps do not generate any particles.
-These pumps can be operated with critical fluids such as blood, ultra pure chemicals, and CMP slurries.
-Since there is no mechanical coupling between the impeller and pump housing, the pump produces no vibration, even if there is significant imbalance in the impeller (i.e. if solids adhere to the impeller).
+These pumps can be operated with critical fluids such as cells, proteins, ultra pure chemicals, and CMP slurries.
+Since there is no mechanical coupling between the impeller and pump housing, the pump produces no vibration, even if there is a significant imbalance in the impeller (i.e. if solids adhere to the impeller).
 Thus, bearingless pumps are silent.
 Noise due to turbulence can only be heard at high flows.
 The absence of mechanical contact between rotating and stationary parts leads to a virtually wear-free product.
 Wear is limited to the pump head if is operated for extended periods with abrasive or aggressive chemicals.
 Should it become necessary, the pump head can be easily exchanged within a few minutes depending on the type of mountings and fittings.

 In addition, variable speed operation of the Levitronix pump allows precise control of flow or pressure over a wide operating range.
 An entire range of conventional fixed frequency pumps can be replaced by a single Levitronix pump.
 High operating speeds (up to 10,000 rpm) are possible by eliminating the bearings, using metal cans and utilizing wide gaps and small motor surfaces.
 Therefore, high pressures can be achieved with only one stage.
 As an example, 6 bar (87 psi) is feasible with an impeller diameter of only 65 mm.
 This feature permits Levitronix to build smaller pumps compared to fixed speed pumps of the same power.